 And Simon, who was a fine upstanding citizen in that town, well liked and well respected, said to himself, "If this man were a prophet, he would know who is touching him and what kind of woman she is—that she is a sinner."

+You see, Simon had been so focused on the great debt of this woman that he failed to see his own debt -- his own mountain of sins before God.
 But don't we love to do that too?
 I'll admit it.
 I love to do that.
 "Thank God I'm not like that murderer, that terrorist, that [spit] sex offender.
 Thank God that I'm not like that delinquent, that backslider, that gossip, that arrogant jerk."
 We do it because when we find someone who's a worse sinner than us (in our own estimation), it makes our sin seem not so bad.
 And we don't really have to think about it.

 But what a dangerous position we're in.
 Because when we say "I don't need Jesus as much as so-and-so," we really say, "I don't need Jesus."
 So let's check our credit scores with God.
 Which person are you?
 Simon or the unnamed woman?
 How much debt do you owe God?
 Are you a pretty good person?

-"Every inclination of the thoughts of [people's] hearts is only evil all the time."
+Maybe you don't commit gross, scandalous outward sins, but those aren't the only sins that count.
+God's assesment of mankind in Genesis 6:5 is this: "Every inclination of the thoughts of [people's] hearts is only evil all the time."
 Think about what that means for my life.
 Let's make each unkind thought, each careless word, and each self-centered action (so-called small sins) worth $1 before God.
 And even though the Bible says that I'm doing it all of the time, let's just say I only do one of those things every minute.
 At $1 a sin, in a year's time my debt to God would be $525,600!
 They add up don't they?
 By the time I reached the age of ten I would owe five and a quarter million dollars to God and would be so over my head in debt to God that an eternity in hell couldn't even start to pay it off.
 Talk about a negative equity!
 I'm ashamed of my credit score with God!
 How about you?
 What horrible debt we all have!

-appreciate the cross as much as you appreciate your sin.
+But it's good to see that and not be like Simon!
+Because you can only appreciate the cross as much as you appreciate your sin.
 If you think you're only mildly offensive to God, then Jesus is no more than a band-aid to cover up the scratch or some Febreeze to hide the slight smell.
 If you feel you owe a few dollars to the banker, then it's no big deal when the debt is paid for you.
 But when you know you owe millions, how exciting would it be to have that debt erased!
 Likewise, when we realize what spiritual wrecks we are, born dead in sin, spiritually blind by nature, and eternally lost to hell if left to ourselves, then we really appreciate what Jesus has done for us.

 II.
 Forgiven Much

-horrible sinners, who recognize their own sin, their massive debt owed to God, and the fact that their only hope must come from outside of them.
+You see it was precisely for women like this one that Jesus came!
+It was precisely for sinners like you and me -- horrible sinners, who recognize their own sin, their massive debt owed to God, and the fact that their only hope must come from outside of them.
 For sinners like us, Jesus came... to suffer, to die...

 And what do we have to do get such forgiveness?
 Weep on Jesus feet?
 Dry his feet with our hair?
 (Easier said than done for some of us.)
 Or maybe give up some expensive treasure and sacrifice it for him?
 No. We don't have to do a thing.
-Jesus told the sinful woman, "
+Jesus told the sinful woman, ""Your sins are forgiven...
+Your faith has saved you; go in peace."

 So why did the woman weep and wash and waste her perfume if she didn't need to do anything?
 Why offer such an expensive gift?
 After all, an alabaster jar usually carried a very expensive perfume, not a knockoff like the CK2 that I wore in high school (not to be confused with CK1 -- and I'm pretty sure no one did).
 No this was the good stuff.
 In another account in Mark, an alabaster jar of perfume cost more than a years wages! (cf. Mark 14) Now I don't know what you all make, but can you imagine taking two months' wages (let alone a whole year's worth) in cash and throwing it on the barbecue, dousing it in lighter fluid, and throwing a match on top?

+Why such waste?
+Why did she do it?
 Out of an overwhelming sense of thanks.
 She wept tears of joy and thanksgiving to Jesus.
 She knew she had been forgiven much and in response she loved Jesus much.
 He said to Simon, "She loved much because she appreciates how she's been forgiven of so much!"
 And he added this warning: "But he who has been forgiven little loves little."

 When we look at the mirror of the law and see how much we owe to God and then look at Jesus and his cross and see how much we've been been forgiven, we can't help but act just like this woman -- with extravagant, wasteful, shameless gifts to him who saved us!
+We are debt free.
+God cancelled the debt we owed to him.
+And at great cost to himself.
+We've been forgiven much!
+Now let's love much!

 No comments: